Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/0-call-api-vanillajs/README.md

 #### Update the CIAM app registration for ciam-msal-javascript-spa

-1. Navigate back to to the [Azure portal](https://portal.azure.com).
+1. Navigate back to to the [Microsoft Entra admin center](https://entra.microsoft.com/).
 1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations**.
 1. In the resulting screen, select `ciam-msal-javascript-spa`.
 1. In the app's registration screen, select **Authentication** in the menu.